Skip to main content

 View Answer:

-Interview Response: JavaScript strings are compared character-by-character in alphabetical order.
+Interview Response: JavaScript compares strings character by character based on their Unicode code points.
+If characters are equal, the next characters are compared until a difference is found.
 JavaScript also compares each character by their UTF-16 numeric code, resulting in some odd outcomes.

 Are lowercase letters greater than uppercase letters in JavaScript?